sagemath/sage-numerical-backends-gurobi/README.md

 If no Gurobi license is available, the testing is skipped without error.

+## Running tests with tox

+The doctests can also be invoked using `tox`:

+    $ tox -e local
+    $ tox -e local-sage_testsuite

+Testing multiple installed Gurobi versions in parallel (see `tox.ini`):

+    $ tox -p auto

 ## Overriding the default solver by patching the Sage installation

 Another method is to patch the module in permanently to the sage installation (at your own risk).